Deneb: Etymology and cultural significance

 Names similar to Deneb have been given to at least seven different stars, most notably Deneb Kaitos, the brightest star in the constellation of Cetus; Deneb Algedi, the brightest star in Capricornus; and Denebola, the second brightest star in Leo.
 All these stars are referring to the tail of the animals that their respective constellations represent.

 In Chinese, 天津 (Tiān Jīn), meaning Celestial Ford, refers to an asterism consisting of Deneb, Gamma Cygni, Delta Cygni, 30 Cygni, Nu Cygni, Tau Cygni, Upsilon Cygni, Zeta Cygni and Epsilon Cygni.
 Consequently, the Chinese name for Deneb itself is 天津四 (Tiān Jīn sì, the Fourth Star of the Celestial Ford).

 In the Chinese love story of Qi Xi, Deneb marks the magpie bridge across the Milky Way, which allows the separated lovers Niu Lang (Altair) and Zhi Nü (Vega) to be reunited on one special night of the year in late summer.
 In other versions of the story, Deneb is a fairy who acts as chaperone when the lovers meet.

 Namesakes

 USS Arided was a United States Navy Crater-class cargo ship named after the star.
 SS Deneb was an Italian merchant vessel that bore this name from 1951 until she was scrapped in 1966.

-In fiction

-The star Deneb, and hypothetical planets orbiting it, have been used many times in literature, film, electronic games, and music.
-Examples include several episodes of the Star Trek TV series, the Silver Surfer comic book, the Rush albums A Farewell to Kings and Hemispheres, the Descent: FreeSpace – The Great War computer game, Stellaris, and the science fiction novel Hyperion.